HackYourFuture-CPH/program/shared-modules/collaboration-via-github/week1/lesson_plan.md

 In any of the cases, the goal of the class is for the students to be able to use git/github to collaborate in the final project.

+## Lesson materials
+These are some examples of previously created materials by mentors that you can use yourself, or for inspiration.

+- [Git Advanced Slides](./lesson-materials/Git_advanced.pdf) (slides used to teach previously)
+- [Git Commands Cheat Sheet](./lesson-materials/cheatsheet.md) (lists lots of git commands used in the session)
+- [Additional exercises](./lesson-materials/additional-exercises.md) (extra exercises that could be used)
+- [Resources](./lesson-materials/resources.md) (additional links and resources for content inspiration and additional learning for trainees)

+## Lesson outline

 1. Why branches?

 2. The 3 types of branches: